310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Souma v3 %}
 Indeed.
-After all, Hasumi-dono along with the previous student council were the ones who created the *live* battle — the *DreamFes* system.
+After all, Hasumi-dono along with the previous Student Council were the ones who created the *live* battle — the *DreamFes* system.

 It is a weapon we are quite familiar with utilizing.